Novice Blue Mage Guide by Caimie Tsukino

 Stage 13: Beauty and a Beast

 - The two mobs at the back are petrified at the start, so you can pull the center mob and burn it down quickly first.
 When the two mobs are awakened, Ram's Voice + Mind Blast x3 + Dragon's Voice is your great friend here.
-Alternatively, I tried using Tail Screw on all of them one by one, and it works great as well.
+Personally though, I LOVE using Tail Screw on all of them one by one, and it works great as well.
 I also start with the middle one first.

 - When Carmilla summons the add, the add must be killed ASAP.
 If the add doesn't die fast enough, Carmilla will absorb it.
 And then when she casts Blood Rain, it will do 99999 damage.
 The spell cannot be silenced, and you cannot stun her either.
 So it will be the end of you.